android/ndk-samples/endless-tunnel/README.md

 Walkthrough
 -----------
-Source code are under app, it only contains C++ code, which is sitting at its default location (same as for other samples) at app/jni.
+Source code is under app, it only contains C++ code, which is sitting at its default location (same as for other samples) at app/jni.